sheumann/VNCviewGS/README.md

 * A high-bandwidth, low-latency network connection from the IIgs to the server

 A IIgs connected to the network via an Ethernet connection and a server connected to your LAN will probably provide the best performance.

+Under Sweet16, there is a known issue where the networking code within Sweet16 may drop the connection to the VNC server.
+This generally occurs at relatively low emulated speeds; you can usually avoid it by using high or unlimited speed.

 [1]: http://www.apple2.org/marinetti/
 [2]: http://members.iinet.net.au/~kalandi/apple/crypto.html